Coherent polarization transfer in chemically exchanging systems†

-The hyperpolarization of nuclear spins holds great potential to revolutionize NMR and MRI.
 Signal Amplification by Reversible Exchange (SABRE) uses para-enriched dihydrogen, pH2, to boost the NMR signal by several orders of magnitude.
-Although the method was discovered a more than a decade ago, the quest to optimize SABRE and to establish a complete description in silico is ever ongoing.
+Although the method was discovered more than a decade ago, the quest to optimize SABRE and to establish a complete description in silico is ever ongoing.
 The simulation of SABRE is exacerbated by a complex interplay of chemical exchange and coherent polarization transfer.
 Here, we compare two different simulation approaches, Markov chain Monte Carlo (MC) simulations and a modification of the Liouville von Neumann equation with superoperators of chemical exchange (SO).
 We apply these methods to simulate the fate of truncated and full, three and four spin-½ systems in two different experiments: continuous polarization at a constant or alternating B0 field.
-For all cases, MC and SO provided similar results and previously reported experimental data were well reproduced.
-It appears that both methods are well suited to approach this matter, while in discussed cases SO was faster than MC by several orders of magnitude.
+For all cases, MC and SO provided similar results, and previously reported experimental data were well reproduced.
+It appears that both methods are well suited to approach this matter, while SO was faster than MC by several orders of magnitude in the cases discussed.